syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

  }
 {% endhighlight %}

-> For optimal performance, it is recommended to follow this sequence of operations(Search, Sort, Filter, Paging, Grouping) in the **ReadAsync** method
+> For optimal performance, it is recommended to follow this sequence of operations(Search, Filter, Sort, Paging, Grouping) in the **ReadAsync** method

 ### Handling CRUD operations

 To enable editing in this grid component, utilize the [GridEditSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html) component.
 The grid offers multiple editing modes including the [Inline/Normal](https://blazor.syncfusion.com/documentation/datagrid/in-line-editing), [Dialog](https://blazor.syncfusion.com/documentation/datagrid/dialog-editing), and [Batch](https://blazor.syncfusion.com/documentation/datagrid/batch-editing) editing.
-For more details, refer to the [Grid Editing](https://blazor.syncfusion.com/documentation/datagrid/editing) documentation.
+For more details, refer to the grid [editing](https://blazor.syncfusion.com/documentation/datagrid/editing) documentation.

 In this scenario, the inline edit mode and [Toolbar](https://blazor.syncfusion.com/documentation/datagrid/tool-bar) property are configured to display toolbar items for editing purposes.